 In 2010, one new highly efficient dishwasher replaced two older machines in our DeBot Center.
 This resulted in reductions in utilities, chemical use, and water consumption.
 DSC offers reusable hot and cold beverage bottles for sale at cost and discounts beverages by 25 cents when a reusable container is used.

 UWSP has its own recycling and reuse center and all of the work is handled by UWSP Grounds Crew.
 Composting is also a part of the UWSP Grounds Crew’s normal routine.
 Food waste is composted and used for fertilizer in flower beds and on practice fields.
 The compost pile is located behind the Waste Education Center.
-Dining also worked with WIST in support of the FRESH Project collecting compostable PLA to-go wares for reclamation.
-Used cooking oil is collected by the College of Natural Resources for biofuels research and by SANIMAX to be used in biodiesel creation.
+Used cooking oil is collected by SANIMAX and the College of Natural Resources for biofuels resesearch and biodiesel creation.

 Check out the UWSP Dining Services to see how they make sustainable choices as well as the Dining Advisory Board for their donations to student groups on campus.